wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 			- **~/.bash_profile**
 			- **~/.bashrc**
 - Bourne shell (**/bin/sh**) was the original shell
-- Bash is Bourn Again SHell, a rme
+- Bash is Bourn Again SHell, a remake of the original Bourne she